PDF417/pdf417-ios/README.md

 3. Find the build settings for your target.
 Set the architectures (ARCHS) setting to armv7.
 This is needed because pdf417.embeddedframework currently supports only armv7 architectures.
 This means your app app will be a few MBs smaller (since armv7s build will not be included), but will still work with iPhone 3GS and newer.

-4. In files in which you want to use PhotoPay, place import directive
+4. In files in which you want to use barcode scanning, place import directive

 		#import <pdf417/PPBarcode.h>